JWTurn/HyenaEarlyRelationshipsFitness/README.md

 ## Data

-Descriptions of the variables in the data for analysis.
+Data included are the calculated social network metrics, randomizations, and other variables used in the models in scripts 7-8.
+Descriptions of the variables in the data for analysis are below.

 | variable           | description                                                                                           |
 | ------------------ | ----------------------------------------------------------------------------------------------------- |